Vedp9984/GrindZone/C_fundamentals/basic.md

 * Call by value: Copy of data passed.
 * Call by reference: Address passed (via pointers).

-**Q: What is recursion?**
-A: Function calling itself.
-E.g., factorial, Fibonacci.

 **Q: Can you pass an array to a function?**
 A: Yes, as a pointer.